gabrielschulhof/bindings-principles/README.md

     // If the object is not of the expected type, or if the pointer inside the
     // object has already been removed, then we must throw an error.
 Note that
 	// we assume that a Javascript handle containing a null pointer is not a
-	// valid Javascript handle at all.
+	// valid Javascript handle at all, so this setup is not adequate for
+	// wrapping NULL handles.
     static void *Resolve(v8::Local<v8::Object> jsObject)
     {
         void *returnValue = 0;